manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 3: Manage Azure Blob storage.md

 #### Delete an Azure Storage container:

-1. you can delete the container with the following command.
+1. You can delete the Azure Storage container with the following command.
 Replace storage account name(including the <>) with the name of the storage account name you copied into notepad in the earlier steps

      ```
         az storage container delete \